Case Study: Implementing a Microsoft 365 Cloud Office Environment / Chuou-Densetsu Inc.

 Q: How did you resolve these issues?

-First, we decided to migrate all files stored on each employee's computer and on-premises servers to the cloud.
+First, we decided to migrate all files stored on individual employees' computers and on our on-premises servers to the cloud.

-We implemented Microsoft 365 to unify the information-sharing process between the head office and Kawaguchi warehouse.
+We implemented Microsoft 365 to streamline and standardize information sharing between the head office and the Kawaguchi Warehouse.

-We also introduced Microsoft Teams, creating groups for each department and roles to facilitate seamless communication.
+We also introduced Microsoft Teams, creating channels for each department and role to enable seamless communication across the organization.

-Second, a dedicated network camera was installed at the Kawaguchi warehouse.
-By separating the camera's installation location from the data storage site, we ensured that footage remains securely stored on the server even if the camera itself is damaged.
-This setup allows us to monitor the warehouse remotely from the head office, eliminating the need for frequent phone calls to check on the situation.
+Second, we installed a dedicated network camera at the Kawaguchi Warehouse.
+By separating the camera hardware from the data storage location, we ensured that video footage would remain securely stored on the server even if the camera itself were damaged.
+This setup allows us to monitor the warehouse remotely from the head office, eliminating the need for frequent phone calls to check on-site conditions.

 Q: Was the cloud migration smooth?

-The biggest challenge was organizing files during the migration to the cloud.
+The biggest challenge was organizing our files during the migration to the cloud.

-Because our network was quite weak, the migration process took longer than expected.
+Because our network infrastructure was relatively weak, the migration process took longer than expected.

-We also faced the risk of losing files during the transfer, but with THT's support, we were able to avoid any data loss.
+There was also a risk of data loss during the transfer.
+However, with THT's support, we were able to complete the migration without losing any files.

 Another bottleneck was the insufficient performance of the computers provided to employees.

-THT suggested upgrading the hard disk drives (HDDs) to solid-state drives (SSDs), which allowed us to resolve the issue at a low cost.
+THT recommended upgrading the hard disk drives (HDDs) to solid-state drives (SSDs), which allowed us to significantly improve performance at a relatively low cost.

 Q: How do you feel after starting to use the system?